topaxi/python-exercises/python-exercises.md

 {diary_entry}
 ```

-4. After adding an entry, ask the user if they want to add another entry or view their previous entries.
+4. After adding an entry, ask the user if they want to add another entry.